HarmanPreet-Singh-XYT/NoteTodo_MERN/README.md

 ## Description

 The To-Do and Notes Joint App is a versatile task and note-taking web application built with HTML, CSS, and React.
-It's designed to help users organize their tasks, notes, and documents efficiently while offering a collaborative messaging feature.
+It's designed to help users organize their tasks, notes efficiently while offering a collaborative messaging feature.

 ## Demo